parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 ## Fencing

 PVC's [fencing mechanism](fencing.md) relies entirely on network access.
-First, network access is required for a node to updte its keepalives to the other nodes via Zookeeper.
+First, network access is required for a node to update its keepalives to the other nodes via Zookeeper.
 Second, IPMI out-of-band connectivity is required for the remaining nodes to fence a dead node.

 Georedundancy introduces significant complications to this process.
 First, it makes network cuts more likely, as the cut can occur outside of a single physical location.
 Second, the nature of the cut means, that without backup connectivity for the IPMI functionality, any fencing attempt would fail, thus preventing automatic recovery of VMs on the cut site.

-Thus, in this design, several normally-possible recovert situations become harder.
+Thus, in this design, several normally-possible recovery situations become harder.
 This does not preclude georedundancy in the author's opinion, but is something that must be more carefully considered, especially in network design.

 ## Network Speed